 How to store a general Binary Tree?

 A simple solution is to store both Inorder and Preorder traversals.
-This solution requires requires space twice the size of Binary Tree.
+This solution requires space twice the size of Binary Tree.

 We can save space by storing Preorder traversal and a marker for NULL pointers.